kopiro/homebridge-playstation/README.md

 - Turn on your PlayStation, go to "Settings" and enable "Remote Play".

-- Open the terminal in the Homebridge UI (NOTE: you need to run these commands as `homebridge` user, make sure you don't run these commands as `root` or anything else, otherwise the link won't work) and run:
+- Run this command as `homebridge` user, make sure you don't run these commands as `root` or `pi`, otherwise nothing will work):

 ```bash
 homebridge-playstation-login
 ```

+You can do this by using the Homebridge UI terminal or an SSH session and manually changing user with `su homebridge`

 - Open the authorization link provided, authenticate it using your PSN account, and copy the URL when the page shows "redirect" in the terminal.